Posted August 20, 2013

 Wombat Security Technologies recently talked to Security Week about the on-going problem with executives falling for spear-phishing attacks.
-Wombat, which specializes in testing a company’s vulnerability to Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. attacks, noted that executives are often the first to fall prey to attackers when it comes to clicking links and providing login data.
+Wombat, which specializes in testing a company’s vulnerability to Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. attacks, noted that executives are often the first to fall prey to attackers when it comes to clicking links and providing login data.

 Simulated phishing attack results show that C-level executives may be most likely to take the bait and fall for simple or sophisticated spear phishing attacks, Wombat said.
 In fact, the data shows that corporate executives are still frequently falling for attacks like electronic faxes, fake conference registrations, shipping confirmations, and social media password resets, despite the fact that phishers have used these methods for many years.
 Not only are executives clicking on potentially malicious links, “some senior executives are actually submitting login credentials,” Wombat said.

 In fact, according to the study, 33% of CEOs fall for spear-phishing.

 These academic or simulated findings are more than borne out by publicly-acknowledged cases in the real world.
 In one well-publicized example, three of the world’s largest oil companies had sensitive, high-value data on petroleum reserves stolen via carefully crafted spear-phishing of senior executives.